 Grades Kindergarten through 8

-At PGCS students participate in a full academic program, where learning is supported by access to technology, research-based curricula, and collaborative professional expertise.
-High quality instructional programs address each student’s individual learning style.
+P.G.
+Chambers School students participate in a full academic program where learning is supported by access to technology, research-based curricula, and collaborative professional expertise.
+High-quality instructional programs address each student’s individual learning style.
 Teachers, speech therapists, physical therapists, occupational therapists, and nurses work as a team to ensure successful participation in instruction.
 Teaching strategies utilize a wide range of high and low assistive technology and multi-sensory approaches.
 The teams deliver instruction within a meaningful context to foster motivation, mastery, and application to everyday life.
 The PGCS curriculum offers a unique blend of academic approaches to instruction chosen to develop success for all students.
 Data-driven academic instruction is combined with opportunities for expression and exploration through the arts in whole class and small group art and music classes.
-Movement opportunities are

 Elementary School Program

 Students ages 5 through 8 years in classes kindergarten through third grade